marcdevi/bot_HOLY/README.md

 - Commands folder -> Create new commands inside subfolders, each must have a data & execute
 - Events folder -> You can add new events here, no need for subfolders

+## Possible commands on the bot
+- /song_search : params -> song (song title)
+                 description -> get song video on youtube by song title -/add_music    : params -> title, artist, mood (how you feel) description -> stock user favorit song on the bot -/list_music   : params -> None
+                 description -> Get all user liste of favorit song -/user_info    : params -> None
+                 description -> Get all informations about the user connected